Collator Setup

 Setting up collators in the chain spec

-If you are using the parachain template, you can add collator account keys into src/node/chain_spec.rs.
-You can configure:
+If you are using the parachain template, you can configure a patch file to generate a chain specification, wherein you can setup:

 • The initial public session key(s).